-In the 2012-2013 year, it was not necessary for the Council to undertake significant additional investigations and interventions, or record incidents.
+In the 2013-2014 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents.

-There were no incidents recorded by the Council that were associated with non-compliance by STDC with conditions in resource consents or provisions in Regional Plans.
+There were no incidents recorded by the Council that were associated with noncompliance by STDC with conditions in resource consents or provisions in Regional Plans.
 Whilst non -compliances were found in regard to the dumping of unacceptable wastes by members of the public this was not deemed to be of sufficient concern to be logged as an incident.
 STDC conducted clean-ups of the site upon request and on a routine basis to mitigate this issue.